-At St Paul Apostle North Primary School we strive to educate our students for the future.
-By incorporating STEM throughout the curriculum, our students become passionate learners, with inquisitive minds, who take control of their own learning.
-The rich and authentic STEM experiences that the students engage in incorporate a variety of science, technology, engineering and math opportunities.
+At St Paul Apostle North School we strive to educate our students for the future.
+By incorporating STEAM throughout the curriculum, our students become passionate learners, with inquisitive minds, who take control of their own learning.
+The rich and authentic STEAM experiences that the students engage in incorporate a variety of science, technology, engineering, arts and math opportunities.

 The teaching of robotics and coding assists our students with an early understanding of programming whilst also developing their mathematical understanding and skills.
-We aim to deliver programs which provide meaningful computational thinking, computer programming and 21st-century education in an engaging, hands-on way.
-Engaging with robotics teaches the importance of collaboration, as well as developing students’ critical thinking skills.
-We are developing our robotics program through the use of Beebots and unplugged activities in the Junior school and Edison Robots, Coding programs and Makey Makey in the Senior school.
+We aim to deliver programs which provide meaningful computational thinking, computer programming and 21st-century education in an engaging, hands-on way,

-In developing a cohesive and progressive music program, students are given opportunities to acquire musical knowledge (rhythm, melody, harmony, expression, tone colour, style, form, theory, history) through a balanced program of musical experiences (singing, moving, dancing, playing instruments, listening, creating).
+In developing a cohesive and progressive music program, students are given opportunities to acquire musical knowledge (rhythm, melody, harmony, expression, tone colour, style, form, theory, history) through musical experiences (singing, moving, dancing, playing instruments, listening, creating).

-We have a large gymnasium and great outdoor facilities.
-We provide a well-balanced, comprehensive program covering the following areas :
+Our Health and Physical Education program focuses on students enhancing their own and others’ health, safety, wellbeing and physical activity participation in varied and changing contexts.
+We are fortunate to have a large gymnasium and expansive outdoor facilities.
+We provide a well-balanced, comprehensive program covering the following areas and more:

 Fitness Gymnastics / Movement